FAQ: Do you have 12v replacement motors for RV blinds & shades?

 They also have some motors that include a radio control if you want to upgrade to a remote control system but I decided to not add that bit of complexity at this time.
 For comparison, here are the specs for the OEM motor and the higher capacity replacement:

 I felt that the added torque would only be an asset, and since the wiring, switch, and fuse can support the added current I decided to go with the stronger motor.
-Ordering online was simple, and the motor arrived promptly – about a week in transit.
-The rep I dealt with, Adrian, was very helpful and prompt with answers to my questions.
+Ordering online was simple, and the motor arrived promptly – about 4 days in transit.
+The rep I dealt with (Andrew) was very helpful and prompt with answers to my questions.

 With the motor ordered you can begin the project.
 I removed the shade and worked on it at home, using a blanket held in place with the sun visors to provide privacy while the project was underway.
 The entire project can be completed in a day but I stretched it out, working on it whenever I had a few free moments, and I wanted to document the project for future reference.
 The longest step would be letting some epoxy set up completely – I let that step sit for a couple of days to make sure it was fully cured.